paulhontz/saint/Filters.md

 Type is defaulted to :string for non-associative filters and to :select from associative ones.

-To override this, use #type inside filter block.
+To override this, use `type` inside filter block.

-If a proc used with #type, the returned proc value will be used as value for :string type and options for :select type.
+`type` accepts :options option, used as options on :select type.

-So, make sure provided proc returns a string for :string filters and an hash or array for :select type.
+Options can also be provided via block, just make sure given block returns a string for :string filters and an hash or array for :select type.

-*Example:* use :select for non-associative filter:
+*Example:* set options by option

     saint.filter :status do
+        type :select, options: {1 => 'Active', 0 => 'Suspended'}
+    end
+{:lang='ruby'}

+*Example:* set options by block

+    saint.filter :status do
         type :select do
             {1 => 'Active', 0 => 'Suspended'}
         end
     end

-this will use Model::Author#email rather than Model::Author#author_email
+{:lang='ruby'}

 **logic**

 By default, db query will be built using LIKE logic.

-Use #logic inside filter block to override this.
+Use `logic` inside filter block to override this.

-It accepts 3 arguments: logic, prefix, suffix.
+It accepts 3 arguments: logic, prefix, suffix.<br/>
 Both prefix and suffix will be accordingly concatenated to searched value.

 Available logics: